GabeDottl/Solana-Defi-Vault/README.md

 See src/instructions.rs for the API.

+Within Yearn, the derivative of a X token would be yX - within Laguna Finance, we us lX. llX is used for 2nd order derivatives.

+## TODO
+* Cleanup
+* Unit tests
+* Security audit
+* More example vaults

 ### Environment Setup
 1. Install Rust from https://rustup.rs/
 2. Install Solana v1.6.2 or later from https://docs.solana.com/cli/install-solana-cli-tools#use-solanas-install-tool